AS-Ven/AS-Ven/README.md

 # Who am I ?
 ### Once upon a time, a little guy who try coding and became a creative nightmare !
-#### I'm a french dev student who understand that he can not just think about stupid things but make them real !
+#### I'm a french dev student who understood that he can not just think about stupid things but make them real !
 I practice algoritmy on my discord bot S.E.B. and enjoy it a lot.

 # 🛠 Skills
 <div align="left">